What Is Person-Centered Therapy?: Rogerian Therapy For Mental Health

 A supportive environment

 When you're in therapy, you can discuss any problems, any feelings, any past experiences, any hopes, dreams, and fears you like.
 Your therapist is there to support you through it all.
 In Rogerian theory, this is called having your therapist's unconditional positive regard.
 You — and only you — are at the center of each session.
 The therapist not only listens but also reminds you in subtle ways that you are safe, accepted, appreciated, and valued.
+The therapist aims to create a safe and supportive environment that benefits the treatment.
 It’s up to a therapist to be sure their client perceives this unconditional positive regard through their communication.

 A chance to be truly heard

-Your therapist will listen closely to understand exactly how you're feeling.
+During a therapeutic conversation, your therapist will listen closely to understand exactly how you're feeling.
 One technique a therapist might use in Person-centered therapy is to try to put your feelings into their own words.
 You then can correct their perceptions and rephrase your feelings.
 Once you feel completely understood, the relief can be profound.
+This method makes it beneficial for the treatment of various psychiatric conditions like depression and anxiety.

 Empathy from Carl Rogers’s perspective